hvolkmer/website-blog-hv-de/_posts/2013-04-09-there-will-be-no-reliable-cloud-part-2.md

 And this is not a linear dependency.
 As soon as you introduce a dependency like a central service of any kind (think network filesystem, SAN, the network itself) you add a dependency.

-So if you consider this and now think of a cloud system that uses say 1000 compute nodes which, for normal operation, cloud be rather independent.
+So if you consider this and now think of a cloud system that uses say 1000 compute nodes which, for normal operation, could be rather independent.
 Then you add some crazy HA-failover logic to your cloud management software that is supposed to fail over VMs via live migration from any node to any node.
 Well, congratulations, you just *decreased* the reliability of your overall system and *increased* the risk and impact of failure (total system failure!) by orders of magnitude because you just tied all compute nodes to each other.

 An example that shows up again and again are failures of AWS EBS as a common source of AWS AZ failure, [like the one around christmas last year](http://www.forbes.com/sites/kellyclay/2012/06/30/aws-power-outage-questions-reliability-of-public-cloud/).
 The Elastic LB had a dependency on EBS.
 EBS fails.
 Now the whole region is down.